ShaikhGaffar/xrpl-dev-portal/docs/concepts/payment-types/escrow.md

 The additional transaction cost required is proportional to the size of the fulfillment.
 If the transaction is [multi-signed](../accounts/multi-signing.md), the cost of multi-signing is added to the cost of the fulfillment.

-Currently, an EscrowFinish with a fulfillment requires a minimum transaction cost of **330 [drops of XRP](../../references/protocol/data-types/basic-data-types.md#specifying-currency-amounts)** plus 10 drops per 16 bytes in the size of the fulfillment**.
+Currently, an EscrowFinish with a fulfillment requires a minimum transaction cost of **330 [drops of XRP](../../references/protocol/data-types/basic-data-types.md#specifying-currency-amounts)** plus 10 drops per 16 bytes in the size of the fulfillment.

 {% admonition type="info" name="Note" %}The above formula is based on the assumption that the reference cost of a transaction is 10 drops of XRP.{% /admonition %}